 Up to $3 million per initiative, with between 1-3 faculty base salary lines per initiative.
 Funding lasts 4 years.

 The Emerging Areas of Research funding program supports key areas of research or creative strength on the IU Bloomington campus that are novel or established, but are in need of support to increase the stature of the area at IU Bloomington and beyond.
-(Note: The EAR Program is separate, unique, and distinct from the IU Grand Challenges Program).
+If the research is established, it should have an emergent component that sets it apart from peer institutions.

-All tenured and tenure-eligible faculty and center directors.
+All tenured and tenure-eligible faculty, including center directors.
 Proposals including participation by women and members of underrepresented groups as PIs and team members are especially encouraged.
-There is no limit on the number of proposals on which faculty and research scientists may collaborate.
+There is no limit on the number of proposals on which faculty and other eligible team members may collaborate.

 Eligible as team members but not as PIs or co-PIs: